wa120/jqcomp/README.md

      })($.package.CurrentComp);

-We can create model
+We can use

      $(comp).model({})

-in the controller (main.js)

-then call dynamic server page (php,jsp,aspx,nodejs etc) by asynchronous
+in the controller to call dynamic server page (php,jsp,aspx,nodejs etc) works anything (likes sql command) by asynchronous

-Model pages were only processd CRUD(create, read, update, delete) action in jqcomp
+Model pages were processd CRUD(create, read, update, delete) in jqcomp

 --